Asabeneh/30-Days-Of-JavaScript/10_Day_Sets_and_Maps/10_day_Sets_and_Maps.md

 ## Set

 Set is a collection of elements.
-Set can only contains unique elements.
+Set can only contain unique elements.
-Lets see how to create a set
+Let's see how to create a set

 ### Creating an empty set